ianmay/aws_hello_world/README.md

   value = aws_api_gateway_deployment.LambdaApiGatewayDeployment.execution_arn
 }
 ```
-Here, using `terraform plan` we can see the that the account id is missing between the 2 colons
+Here, using `terraform plan` we can see that the account id is missing between the 2 colons

 ![image description](doc/assets/lambda_3.png)

-I really want to understand why this is happening, but for now - building up the arn seems to work.
+I want to understand why this is happening, but for now - building up the arn seems to work.

 ```terraform
 ...
 source_arn = "arn:aws:execute-api:${var.aws_region}:${data.aws_caller_identity.current.account_id}:${aws_api_gateway_rest_api.LambdaApiGateway.id}/*/*/*"
 ```

 As soon as I have more time I'm going to come back to this.
-But for now, at least its working.
+But for now, at least it's working.

 ![image description](doc/assets/lambda_4.png)

-## Learning from Bargin Basement Budgets!
+## Learning from Bargain Basement Budgets!
 Before I get carried away.
 Let's set up a quick budget.
 After all, it's my card on the line :P

 I've created the following file `budget.tf`.
-In here I'll define a budget and notification.
+Here I'll define a budget and notification.

 I created the following variables.